Elderly Native American woman checks her credit score.

 Under the versions of the FICO® formula utilized by the major mortgage investors, you have 14 days to have your credit checked and get Loan Estimates from as many lenders as you like.
 It only counts as a single inquiry.

 One thing to know is that this exception to the rule doesn’t apply if you have your credit checked for different types of loans.
 For instance, it’s not recommended that you buy a new car while qualifying for a mortgage.
-Not only does this count as two different inquiries, but the new car payment can screw up your debt-to-income ratio (DTI).
+Not only does this count as two different inquiries, but the new car payment can screw up your debt-to-income ratio (DTI) and can potentially impact your eligibility for a mortgage.

 Up to this point, we’ve been talking all about the short-term impact any credit inquiry can have on your score.
 But when considering whether to refinance your mortgage, it’s far more important to pay attention to how it fits in with your overall financial picture and long-term goals.
 To understand why, let’s look at the reasons people refinance.

 It’s no secret that rates have been trending slightly higher recently.
 However, it’s important to note that these moves are happening across the board.
-While average mortgage rates might be approaching 4.5% for a 30-year fixed, the average rate for a newly offered credit card tops 18%.
+While average mortgage rates are less than 7% for a 30-year fixed, the average rate for a newly offered credit card tops 18%.
 It makes a lot of sense from both a credit and overall finance perspective to consolidate high-interest debt.
+A cash-out refinance can give you the cash you need to pay off high-interest credit cards.

 Across much of the country, it’s a difficult market for buyers right now.
 Given that, many are tempted to tap existing equity in their home to add an additional bedroom or remodel the bathroom and make their existing house better fit their current lifestyle.
 If you can accomplish that by refinancing, don’t sweat the impact of applying.